strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 2. One could view the limits defined at the message level as being broker wide defaults, they could then optionally be overridden at the VolumeDetails level with a volume specific limit.
 3. Separating freshness from topic eviction as freshness is a "business" concern of the plugin.

+##### Metrics
+- Throttling applied due lack of data. - Gauge with the value `0` not applied or `1` applied
+- Connection status - Gauge with the value `0` disconnected or `1` Connected
+- publication errors - Counter to allow the detection of connectivity issues.
+- Metrics showing usage per local volume.

+##### Configuring the plugin
+###### Existing properties
+Preserved for backwards compatability.
+- `client.quota.callback.static.storage.hard`
+- `client.quota.callback.static.storage.soft`

+Controlling the number of consumed bytes *above* which throttling is applied.

+###### New properties
+- `client.quota.callback.static.storage.hard.min-free-bytes`
+- `client.quota.callback.static.storage.hard.min-free-percent` Expressed as `0.0..1.0`
+- `client.quota.callback.static.storage.soft.min-free-bytes`
+- `client.quota.callback.static.storage.soft.min-free-percent` Expressed as `0.0..1.0`

+Expressed as the number of available bytes, derived from the proportion of the total volume size, *below* which throttling is applied.

 ## Rejected Alternatives